extremelyanca/klikbayi/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Plugin for klikbayi.com affilate.
-The easy way to selling klikbayi.com's book.
+The easy way to selling klikbayi.com's product.

 == Description ==

-Klik Bayi plugin is created to support affiliaters to selling books with embeded form or button order into Wordpress site.
+Klik Bayi plugin is created to support http://klikbayi.com/ affiliaters to selling klikbayi.com's product with embeded form or button order into Wordpress site.
 Widget, Shortcode, and PHP Code for theme is available.

 == Installation ==